php-fig/fig-standards/proposed/event-dispatcher-meta.md

 It is even possible, and potentially advisable, to allow libraries to include their own Providers that get aggregated into a common provider that aggregates their listeners to return to the Dispatcher.
 That is one possible way to handle arbitrary listener registration within an arbitrary framework, although the Working Group is clear that is not the only option.

 While combining the Dispatcher and Provider into a single object is a valid and permissible degenerate case, it is NOT RECOMMENDED as it reduces the flexibility of system integrators.
-Instead, the provider should be composed as a dependent object.
+Instead, the provider SHOULD be composed as a dependent object.

 ### 4.5 Return values